GodestJulien/Node-RED-Pizza/README.md

 We expect form you at the end of the day to provide a version 2 of the starter app and also to describe the future improvements you did not had the time to implement today.

-For that, you can use HTML etc in the templates nodes, use new nodes, uses example of open sources flows as an inspiration: https://flows.nodered.org/
+For that, you can use HTML etc in the templates nodes, use new nodes, uses example of open sources flows as an inspiration: <a href="https://flows.nodered.org/">https://flows.nodered.org/</a>

 **Tips for Node-RED usage:**
 - Use the "Info tab" for each node, when you select it in Node-RED to better understand input/output and parameters: